akka/alpakka-kafka/docs/src/main/paradox/producer.md

 ## Settings

-When creating a consumer stream you need to pass in `ProducerSettings`  that define things like:
+When creating a producer stream you need to pass in `ProducerSettings` that define things like:

 * bootstrap servers of the Kafka cluster
 * serializers for the keys and values